thisjaiden/socktile/README.md

 ## Quick Builds

-`build_quick_test.bat` / `build_quck_test.sh` are provided to quickly run a local game and server. `build_wasm_test.sh` is avalable to try experimental WASM support, which runs a local game on [http://localhost:8080].
+`build_quick_test.bat` / `build_quck_test.sh` are provided to quickly run a local game and server. `build_wasm_test.sh` is avalable to try experimental WASM support, which runs a local game on [http://localhost:4000].
+Some library installation may be required to get WASM fully working.
 There is no Windows script for this test. `build_ios_test.sh` is avalable to try experimental iOS support. iOS support is not 100% confirmed and probably poor.

 ## Code Layout & Docs